ChrisZie/HugoSymphony/content/_index.md

   data: 61%
   bar: 1
   question2: of Organizations identify ineffective software as the **most** impactful reason they mismanage their volunteers?
   answer: An excellent Volunteer Management System is critical for having a smooth and risk-free volunteering experience.<br><br>We have spent uncountable hours testing relevant software.
-We deploy the best software for you, design your profile, and train you on how to use the tool to manage our volunteers effectively.
+We deploy the best software tailored to you, design your profile, and train you on how best to operate the tool to manage our volunteers effectively.
 - name: __TRAINING PRESENTATIONS__
   icon: images/responsive.svg
   serviceDetailLink: marketing